Crypto Storage Guide: Complete Guide

 Hardware wallets are recommended for any amount you can't afford to lose, typically $500+ in crypto assets, due to superior security.

-Can I lose my crypto if my hardware wallet breaks?
+Can I lose my crypto if my hardware device breaks?

-No, as long as you have your seed phrase backup, you can recover your funds on any compatible wallet, even if the hardware device is damaged.
+No, as long as you have your recovery phrase backed up, you can recover your funds in any compatible wallet, even if the hardware device is damaged.

 Is it safe to keep crypto on exchanges?